Ronald Ferguson (economist): Career

+In 2024, The Basics, Inc. has affiliated communities in the US, Australia, Brazil, and Bermuda.

 Research

 Beginning in 1980, Ferguson initially concentrated his research on the issues surrounding economic and community development.
 Later this resulted in the publication of his social science synthesis volume Urban Problems and Community Development (1999).
 Gradually, in the latter portion of the decade, Ferguson's research shifted and began to focus on education and youth development.
 His work has been published by numerous organizations including, but not limited to, the U.S. Department of Education, the National Research Council, and the Brookings Institution.

 In December 2007, Ferguson's book Toward Excellence with Equity: An Emerging Vision for Closing the Achievement Gap was published by Harvard Education Press and released to the public.

 Ferguson's research for the past decade has focused on education and school improvement, with a focus on racial achievement gaps.